 Karen joined our Pelicans of Lake Kerkini trip in 2018, having missed out in 2017.
 She may not have gotten the snow, but she got some awesome light, coupled with fantastic opportunities for reflection shots.

-The clean backdrop coupled with the glass like waters of Lake Kerkini make this image.
-Were it not for the slight ripples in the water; you could flip the picture upside down and be none the wiser!
+In the image below, the clean backdrop coupled with the glass like waters of Lake Kerkini make this image.
+Were it not for the slight ripples in the water; you could flip the picture upside down & be none the wiser!

-Our hotel is within walking distance of Lake Kerkini, making sunrise and sunset shots possible.
+Our hotel is within walking distance of Lake Kerkini, making sunrise & sunset shots possible.
 The pink tones that Karen has captured in the photo below are glorious.

 I hope Karen’s camera didn’t get wet as she got down low to get this shot!
-Look at the detail in the feathers, and the crazy hairdo.
+Look at the detail in the feathers, & the crazy hairdo.

 Photograph the Pelicans of Lake Kerkini yourself

-To photograph the charismatic Pelicans of Lake Kerkini yourself, join Sean Weekly, one of the members of the NaturesLens guiding team, in Kerkini, Greece during January 2019 for a trip lasting five nights.
+To photograph the charismatic Pelicans of Lake Kerkini yourself, join Sean Weekly, one of the members of the NaturesLens guiding team, in Kerkini, Greece during January 2019 for a trip lasting four nights.
 This photography holiday will offer you the opportunity to capture images of the Dalmatian Pelican.
-The NaturesLens Dalmatian Pelicans Photography Holiday is provided on a full board, non-shared room basis, & costs £1199 per participant.
+The NaturesLens Dalmatian Pelicans Photography Holiday is provided on a full board, non-shared room basis.